deannaji/Datacore/README.md

 2. Some builds require that some steps only be executed when there is a commit to a specific branch.
 Details are included in the associated language project folders.
 3. Care should be taken to make sure project builds are isolated from each other.

+## Deliverables

+1. A publicly accessible link to the git repository (e.g. GitHub, Bitbucket, etc.)
+2. A publicly accessible link to the output of your build pipeline

 ## Helpful Tips

 1. Assume that all builds should be run on a *nix like operating system